 “I'm not scared to speak up.
 I want to help people, just like what America says it does.
 You stand up for people and then we're all equal.
 I think that's all we ask for.”

 When people like Maria can come home, California communities are made stronger and safer.
 She shares with us,“I hope that I will get pardoned, and then I hope that this whole world will get better.
-I hope that the pandemic will subside.
-I hope that the VISION Act is passed, and that there could be some kind of reform for humanity… My hope is to go back into the women's prison, and to help women through their addictions and show them how they could change.
+I hope that there could be some kind of reform for humanity… My hope is to go back into the women's prison, and to help women through their addictions and show them how they could change.
 I hope that I am able to help give people who are being human trafficked some comfort, and some motivation to know that they can get past this.
 That their lives matter too.”

 Maria Luna in the parking lot at the end of the day working at Homeboy Industries (Apollo Victoria | Survival Media Agency)